MiguelVBarros/Projeto-3-UC-SO/README.md

 Students were also tasked with making a makeshift pthread_barrier

+Made in groups of two students, with the lovely Carolina Carreira (https://github.com/CarolinaCC)

 More information in the file enunciado.pdf (only in Portuguese)

 Note: files leQueue.h, leQueue.c, matrix2d.c, matrix2d.h were already given